Line 5 (Beijing Subway): Technology

-Line 5 is the first subway line in Beijing to have platform screen doors in underground stations and automatic platform gates in elevated stations that prevent riders from falling onto the tracks.
+Line 5 was the first subway line in Beijing to feature platform screen doors in underground stations and automatic platform gates in elevated stations that prevent riders from falling onto the tracks.
 Line 5 stations also have LCD screens that display the wait times for the next train.
 Line 5 trains have digital voice announcements (in Mandarin and English) and LCD passenger information displays.

 History

 Construction work on Line 5 got underway in late 2002 and the line opened to the public on October 7, 2007.